HLTCHKUST/elderly_ser/README.md

 - **YueMotion** is a newly-constructed publicly-available Cantonese speech emotion recognition dataset.

 ### Publication
 Our paper will be published at INTERSPEECH 2023.
-In the mean, you can find our paper on (arXiv)[https://arxiv.org/abs/2306.14517].
+In the meantime, you can find our paper on [arXiv](https://arxiv.org/abs/2306.14517).
-If you find our work useful, please consider citing our paper as follow:
+If you find our work useful, please consider citing our paper as follows:

 ```
 @misc{cahyawijaya2023crosslingual,